 Nexus IQ for SCM

 Nexus IQ for SCM allows for early insight into code changes by working in tandem with continuous integration to push policy information about an application’s components directly into the SCM.
-Not all code requires humans and Nexus IQ can also generate suggested remediations for policy violations directly into the source control repository, opening a pull request with the changes to an application’s component manifest.
+Not all code requires humans, and Nexus IQ can generate suggested remediation for policy violations directly into the source control repository by opening a pull request with the changes to an application’s component manifest.